josuablejeru/octoprint-ansible/README.md

 # Octoprint Ansible

-The goal of this project is to monitor a octoPi server (OctoPi installation) and to not install it.
+The goal of this project is to monitor a OctoPi server (OctoPi installation) and to not install it.
+It uses Grafana to export all Logs Octoprint, webcamd and Nginx produces as well as all metrics.

 ## Services it monitors
 - NGINX
-- Octopring
+- Octoprint
 - webcamd

 ## Installation